tabalren/PoA-Blockchain-Development/README.md

 - In the URL box type: http://127.0.0.1:8545.
 This points to the default RPC port on your local machine.

 - Finally, click Save & Use Custom Node.

+**Note: Because I have already created this node, the two yellow warning messages will not apply to you.

 After connecting to the custom network in MyCrypto, it can be tested by sending money between accounts.